bamason2/ttc066-module/docs/labs/Parameter Tuning.md

 <img src="figs/speed_trace.png" width=600>

-Select Apps>>Parameter Estimation from the menu bar and the Parameter Estimation window will open.
+Select Apps>>Parameter Estimator from the menu bar and the Parameter Estimator window will open.

 <img src="figs/tuning_gui.jpg" width=600>

-Press Select Parameters and then choose the parameters within the model that affect the vehicle coastdown performance.
-For a start select the front area, $A$, tyre rolling resistance coefficients, $A_d$ and $B_d$ and the coefficient of drag $C_d$.
+Press *Select Parameters* and then choose the parameters within the model that affect the vehicle coastdown performance.
+For a start select the frontal area, $A$, tyre rolling resistance coefficients, $A_d$ and $B_d$ and the coefficient of drag $C_d$.
+(Note: if your parameter file is executed every time the model is run for example through a callback you will either have to disable this or comment out the parameters you are tuning in your parameter file.
+If you don't, during the optimisation loop run by the Parameter Estimator, it will be unable to try new parameter values as it searches for the best.)

-Select the arrow next to the parameters and enter sensible (physically rea  listic) minimums and maximums for each of the parameters.
+Select the arrow next to the parameters and enter sensible (physically realistic) minimums and maximums for each of the parameters.
 Since the parameters are physical in nature they will always be positive.

 <img src="figs/tuning_parameters.jpg">

-Select OK.
+Select *OK*.
 In the parameter file comment out each of the parameters you have selected.

-Load the experimental data Coast-data.mat, available on LEARN.
-Next select New Experiment>>Select Measured Output Signals.
-In your model then select the vehicle velocity, note that this will need to be scaled to km/hr.
+Load the experimental data *Coast-data.mat*, available on LEARN.
+Next select *New Experiment>>Select Measured Output Signals*.
+In your model select the vehicle velocity, note that this will need to be scaled to km/hr.
 Once you have done this enter the variable names of the measured data [Time, NSR] (hint: an average of NSR and OSR would be more accurate) which is a time vector and Near Side Rear wheel velocity (driven wheels).
-Then select OK.
+Then select *OK*.

 <img src="figs/tuning_experiment.jpg">

-Next click on Add Plot and add a plot of the experimental data and the parameter trajectories.
+Next click on *Add Plot* and add a plot of the experimental data and the parameter trajectories.
 To view these side by side select the View tab and then Left/Right.

 <img src="figs/tuning_results.jpg">